robin-carry/kubecon2020/README.md

 ## 2. Local ELK (Elastic, Logstash and Kibana)

-TBD
+Go to [logging-with-efk](./logging-with-ekf) for more details

-## 3. Local Metrics with Kibana & Grafana
+## 3. Local Metrics with Prometheus & Grafana

 TBD